pgRouting/workshop/docs/un_sdg/chapter_3_sdg3.rst

          "$user", public
         (1 row)

 This is the current search path.
-Tables cannot be accessed using this
+Tables cannot be accessed using this.

 **Execrcise 3: Fixing the** ``search path``